hualcosa/AWS-Machine-Learning-Engineer-Project1/project-report.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
 Predictions can not be smaller than zero.
-Otherwise they are rejected by kaggle.
+Otherwise, they are rejected by Kaggle.
 It was necessary to set negative predictions to 0.

-### What was the top ranked model that performed?
+### What was the top-ranked model that performed?
-The best performing model was WeightedEnsemble_L3.
-As the name suggest, it is an ensemble method, which generates predictions through an weigthed average of the predictions of L2(layer 2) models.
+The best-performing model was WeightedEnsemble_L3.
+As the name suggests, it is an ensemble method, which generates predictions through a weighted average of the predictions of L2(layer 2) models.
 It achieved a public score of 0.46467.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?
-It showed that values in the datetime column are approximately uniform distributed.
-Columns 'season', 'wheater' are already encoded as integers and needed to be casted into the 'category' type.
+It showed that values in the datetime column are approximately uniformly distributed.
+Columns 'season', 'wheater' are already encoded as integers and needed to be cast into the 'category' type.
 Columns 'temp' and 'atemp' seems to follow a normal distribution.
 As features engineering steps, the datetime column was used to generate month, day, and hour columns.

-### How much better did your model preform after adding additional features and why do you think that is?
+### How much better did your model perform after adding additional features and why do you think that is?
 the best model in the first iteration had an RMSE score of 50.33.
-After adding the features and parsing the categorical columns, the best model of the second interation achieved an RMSE score 28.91.
-Adding time features likely allowed the model to learn interesting correlations between the count of rented bikes and the hour of the day, the day and month.
-It might have also helped it learned trend an seasonality patterns that end up influencing the counts.
+After adding the features and parsing the categorical columns, the best model of the second interaction achieved an RMSE score of 28.91.
+Adding time features likely allowed the model to learn interesting correlations between the count of rented bikes and the hour of the day, the day, and the month.
+It might have also helped it to learn trend and seasonality patterns that end up influencing the counts.

-## Hyper parameter tuning
+## Hyperparameter tuning
-### How much better did your model preform after trying different hyper parameters?
+### How much better did your model perform after trying different hyperparameters?
-Interestingly the model performed slightly worse in the training set, but better on the test set.
+Interestingly the model performed slightly worse in the training set, but better in the test set.
 The best-tuned model had a RMSE of 33.46.
 But when evaluated against the test set it had the best public score of the three iterations.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 I would try testing a wider range of values for the hyperparameters.